Closing Preventive Care Gaps in Underserved Areas

 - Intervention: Federally Qualified Health Centers (FQHCs) and an academic center partnered to adapt and implement an office-based intervention, building on existing primary care resources to decrease gaps in preventive care measures, including cancer screenings.

-- Results: After intervention implementation, White House Clinics saw a marked increase in various preventive care measures, including screenings for cancer, human immunodeficiency virus (HIV) and hepatitis C (HVC).
+- Results: After intervention implementation, White House Clinics saw a marked increase in various preventive care measures, including screenings for cancer, human immunodeficiency virus and hepatitis C.

 Evidence-levelPromising (About evidence-level criteria)

-Cancer continues to be the second-leading cause of death in the United States.
+Cancer continues to be a leading cause of death in the United States.
 Early detection through evidence-based cancer screening remains an important mitigation step.
-In an effort to decrease the burden of cancer in Appalachian Kentucky, White House Clinics partnered with the University of Kentucky College of Public Health to create the Appalachian Center for Cancer Education, Screening, and Support (ACCESS).
-ACCESS serves as a collaborating center of the Centers for Disease Control and Prevention's (CDC) Cancer Prevention and Control Research Network (CPCRN).
+In an effort to decrease the burden of cancer in Appalachian Kentucky, White House Clinics partnered with the University of Kentucky College of Public Health to create the Appalachian Center for Cancer Education, Screening, and Support (ACCESS) partnership.
+ACCESS served as a collaborating center of the Centers for Disease Control and Prevention's (CDC) Cancer Prevention and Control Research Network (CPCRN) 2014-2019.

 This academic-community partnership adapted and implemented an office-based intervention, known as the proactive office encounter (POE), originally developed by the integrated healthcare system, Kaiser Permanente.
 Integrated into the POE intervention are motivational interviewing techniques, workflow modifications, electronic health record (EHR) adaptations, and daily team huddles.